TheProjectM/2019/Docker/README.md

 #### Your first `docker-compose.yml` file

-A `docker-compose.yml` file is a YAML file that defines how Docker containers should beheave in produciton.
+A `docker-compose.yml` file is a YAML file that defines how Docker containers should behave in production.

 **`docker-compose.yml`**